How to Choose Restaurant Napkins – A Practical Guide

 1. Request samples – Touch, unfold, assess quality before a large order

-2. Check certifications – FSC, PEFC for eco options
+2. Check certifications – FSC, ISEGA for eco options

 3. Compare prices at different quantities – Larger orders mean lower unit price